 You might wish to have a critical discussion of the Ten Commandments of Computer Ethics, first formulated by Ramon C. Barquin.
 Do the students agree with all of the commandments?
 Are they complete?
-If you need help getting started with a critical analysis of the Ten Commandments of Computer Ethics, check out N. Ben Fairweather's commentary.
+Are they too restrictive?

 The Web site OnGuardOnline.gov provides educational videos about online scams, malware, and more.

 Chapter 4: Intellectual Property An interesting copyright infringement case involves George Harrison's unconscious appropriation of the melody from The Chiffon's "He's So Fine" into his song "My Sweet Lord."
 Giving your class the opportunity to listen to both songs can lead to an interesting discussion.
 Do they think the melodies are the same?
-The Copyright Website lets you play both songs.
+They can listen to them on The Beatles Minute by Aaron Krerowicz.

 Many people have posted "mash ups" of copyrighted material on YouTube.
 They range from the innocent (a music video mashing Disney's Beauty and the Beast with "It Is You (I Have Loved)", sung by Dana Glover, from the DreamWorks movie Shrek) to the playfully devious (a fake trailer for The Shining) to the twisted (a mash up of Toy Story with Requiem for a Dream).
 Should "mash ups" be considered a legitimate way for people to create new works of art, or do they violate intellectual property rights?